Stasmo/instratus-sigicom-sync/README.md

 By default, the lambda will search for the last hour of data.
 To extend that beyond an hour, set the `searchOffsetSeconds` to something higher than 3600.

 You can set `searchOffsetSeconds` to something lower than 3600, but the Sigicom API will return the last hour of data at minimum.

 To search a specific time period, use the `start` and `end` event parameters.
 When the `start` parameter is used, `searchOffsetSeconds` is ignored.

+If `end` is not set, the function will default to the current time as the upper bound for the data search.

 | name                | purpose                                                          | default                     |
 |---------------------|------------------------------------------------------------------|-----------------------------|